Recently someone stood on my foot with a stiletto!

 “In the same way, faith by itself, if it is not accompanied by action, is dead.
 But someone will say, ‘You have faith; I have deeds.’
 Show me your faith without deeds, and I will show you my faith by my deeds.
 (James 2:17-18)”

-You have just created a faith vision for your life in 2020.
+You have just created a faith vision for your life right now!

 Father, thank you that You have plans for me, plans to prosper my life and make it a blessing to others.
 Thank you that being honest with You is the first step because then I will be honest with myself.
 Awaken my imagination as I step into Your Presence.
 Holy Spirit reveal to me what You would like me to see, so that my heart and desire aligns with Yours.
 Help me Lord, to convert what I would not dare to imagine into prayer, to start believing for that which my eyes have not seen, my ears have not heard, my mind has not imagined.
 Help me to develop the conviction in my heart, a sure expectation that I will see that which I expect from You.